martinmcbride/generativepy/tutorial/readme.md

 Example files from the [generativepy tutorials](https://pythoninformer.com/generative-art/generativepy-tutorial/).

-The corresponding images are in the images folder.
+The files are in subfolders corresponding to the sections of the tutorial.